AndyObtiva/open-source-etiquette/README.md

 (work in progress)

-All the points made in this Open-Source Etiquette document are intuitively known and practiced by highly ethical and skilled software engineers.
+All the points made in this Open-Source Etiquette are intuitively known and practiced by highly ethical and skilled software engineers.

 ### Everyone: